etalab/piaf/README.md

 Feel free to [submit any feedback here](https://github.com/etalab/piaf/issues/new).

 ### Run VueJS app alone
 It's possible to run the frontend application by itself.
-For this to work out, you will need :
+For this to work out, you will need:
 - change `base: '/app'` into `base: '/'` in the file _src/piaf/front/src/router.js_
 - make sure `publicPath: '/'` in the file _src/piaf/front/vue.config.js_
 - to go to this folder _src/piaf/front_ & run `npm run watch`